-Ingrid is a Haitian woman focused on environment protection and permaculture and is currently getting her master’s degree in Tropical areas’ biodiversity and its conservation in Spain.
+Ingrid is a Haitian woman focused on environment protection and permaculture.
+She is currently finishing her master’s degree in Tropical areas’ biodiversity and its conservation in Spain.
 Port-Au-Prince, Haiti

 (Transcription from Skype interview)

 What began or was supported through participating in EOA?